kosukesaigusa/flutter_ninjas_2024/slide/slide.md

 <!--

-Let's see and example how to write `onCreate` trigger, comparing to Node.js one.
+Let's see an example how to write `onCreate` trigger function, comparing to Node.js one.

+As you see, the left one is in Dart, and the right in Node.js.

-For now, we need use `OnDocumentCreated` annotation and code generation before installing concept of Macro, but they look very similar to each other.
+They look very similar to each other.

+My package allows you to use `OnDocumentCreated` annotation you can generate code by build_runner.

+Maybe in the near future, I'd like to make them compatible to Macro.

 In Dart function as well, you can get document ID from the `Record` typed params,